 This three-day festival held in the capital city is one of the biggest and most important in all of Bhutan.
 Thousands of visitors flock to see the celebrations, which include a number of vibrant masked dance performances of religious stories and plays by Astaras, or ceremonial clowns; their jesting is said to ward off evil spirits.

-The Mid-Autumn Festival is a chance for Hong Kong to boast its rich traditional Chinese heritage.
-Those visiting at this time will be able to sample the famous ´moon cakes´ (originating from the Yuan dynasty), witness fiery dragon parades and explore a spectacular lantern exhibition at Victoria Park.
+The Mid-Autumn Festival brings with it the famous ´moon cakes´ (originating from the Yuan dynasty), fiery dragon parades and a spectacular lantern exhibition in Victoria Park.

-Diwali, also known as the Festival of Lights, is an important religious festival taking place over five days each Fall, all throughout India.
+Diwali, also known as the Festival of Lights, is an important Hindu festival that takes place over five days each fall, all throughout India.
 The element of light in this festival represents good overcoming evil.
 The main festival night consists of prayers, fireworks, feasts and the exchange of gifts.